islandmyth/pyrobot/README.md

 python 3.9

 # Usage
-;For user input you can run
+For user input you can run
-$ python pyrobot.py
+python pyrobot.py

-;To use the input.txt
+To use the input.txt
-$ python pyrobot.py < input.txt
+python pyrobot.py < input.txt